 To install Memcached on Ubuntu, run the commands below

-sudo apt-get install memcached
+sudo apt-get update sudo apt-get install memcached

 After running the above commands, the system should update and install Memcached packages.
 Other required packages may be installed during the installation.